jiridj/deliver-attacks/README.md

 >
 > **The impact remains limited for now.
 The attacker does not have access to any of the identified accounts.**

-Also demonstrate how the application does not limit the number of times you can try to log in with wrong credentials.
+Also demonstrate how the application does not limit the number of times you can try to log in with wrong password for a single email address.

 > [**Attack #3:**](docs/attack-3/README.md)
 > This makes the application vulnerable to brute force or password spraying attacks on the login endpoint.